11 Things You Might Not Know About Nylon

 9. On several occasions, Carothers dropped out of sight for periods of time; he was treated for depression at the Institute of Pennsylvania Hospital by renowned psychiatrist Kenneth Appel.
 Carothers once showed a colleague a capsule of cyanide he kept on his watch chain.
 As his depression worsened, he became tortured by doubts about the value of his work, left his wife, and moved back into Whiskey Acres.
 After his sister died in January 1937, he began a downward spiral, unalleviated by his wife’s announcement that she was pregnant.
 In April 1937 — before nylon had even been publicly introduced — he checked into a hotel in Philadelphia and committed suicide by drinking cyanide mixed with lemon juice, which he knew would accelerate the poison’s action.
 He was just 41.
 His daughter was born later that year.

 10. Nylon and other artificial fabrics fell from fashion favor during the 1960s and ’70s, when “all-natural” silk, wool and cotton came back into vogue (and Vogue).
 And nowadays, fewer and fewer women wear dresses, let alone stockings.
 But the athleisure craze has made shiny, stretchy faux fabrics chic all over again.
-Earlier this year, my daughter posted an Instagram shot of her in the slinky artificial-fiber dress I made to wear to my brother’s first wedding back in 1972.
+A few years back, my daughter posted an Instagram shot of her in the slinky artificial-fiber dress I made to wear to my brother’s first wedding back in 1972.
 It’s still in mint condition.
 That stuff lasts forever.

 11. The Nylons, a terrific Canadian male a cappella group, took their name as a tongue-in-cheek fabricated tribute to the Chiffons, whose hits included “One Fine Day,” “He’s So Fine” and “Sweet-Talking Guy.”